In this section:

 One or two reviews are unlikely to make any difference to sales, but cumulatively they can add up, increasing your profile.
 Last year we offered 5,500 copies, and had 1,500 print reviews.

 We haven’t put a limit on review copies in the past, but with "professional" reviews becoming less important than reader reviews and feedback, online reviews now more important than print, we have had to cap the number of print copies being sent out for review at 15.
-We do not have a limit on digital review copies, PDF or EPUB.
+We do not have a limit on digital review copies, PDF or EPUB (please note that the EPUB will not be available until a few weeks before publication date; you will find it in the ebook section of your Production page, see below).

 You can download the PDF of your book from the Publicty section on the Marketing page